 After a day of shooting in the Oregon rain and letting the gun sit for a couple of days some surface rust had appeared on the receiver.
 While some consider this abuse others might consider it appropriate for an affordable shotgun.
-I'm pleased to report that the rust wiped off easily, and most definitely could be prevented with better care or a simple Oregon paint job that I've used in the past to protect firearms I intend to get wet often.
-Even after a couple cans of spray paint and a handful of magazines the Civet 12 still costs less than the alternatives.
-The first shipment of Civet 12 appears to have sold out, but at last listing Atlantic Firearms had them for just $239.00.
+I’m pleased to report that the rust wiped off easily, and most definitely could be prevented with better care or a simple Oregon paint job that I’ve used in the past to protect firearms I intend to get wet often.
+Even after a couple of cans of spray paint and a handful of magazines the Civet 12 still costs less than the alternatives.
+The first shipment of Civet 12 appears to have sold out, but at last listing, Atlantic Firearms had them for just $239.00.

 About Graham Baates